-Jim Davis is Professor of Musicology and Chair of the Musicology Area at the School
+Jim Davis is Professor of Musicology and Chair of the Musicology Area at The State

-of Music, State University of New York at Fredonia.
+University of New York at Fredonia School of Music.
 His primary research focuses

 on the music and musicians of the American Civil War.
 He has also worked in the areas